jazzminewang/personalsite/content/post/progress.md

 Also - folks have pointed out that I am referencing material inconsistently (eg missing 'et. al's where appropriate) - will fix this in the next pass!

 *Nov 2 2019: I apologize for the incorrect citing here, I haven't had time to fix it -- I've also received tons of excellent feedback to this post, which I haven't incorporated yet.
+In many ways this is a naive

 ## Organizing framework